glad-dev/gin/README.md

 - [x] Add cli command to check token validity
 - [x] Log errors

+### Not blocking
+- Rendering the warning emoji leads to withspace error

 ### Won't do
 - Repo based query without token (How do I get the correct details?)